bholtz/site-www/src/_guides/language/effective-dart/style.md

 {% endprettify %}

-There is one exception to this: `if` statements with no `else` clause that fit on one line may omit the braces.
+There is one exception to this: `if` statements with no `else` clause that fit on one, 80-character line may omit the braces.

 {:.good-style}
 <?code-excerpt "misc/lib/effective_dart/style_good.dart (one-line-if)"?>